grammyjs/website/site/docs/advanced/reliability.md

 </CodeGroupItem>
 </CodeGroup>

-That's basically all there is to reliability, your instance should:registered: never:tm: crash now.
+That’s basically all there is to reliability, your instance should:registered: never:tm: crash now.

 ## Reliability Guarantees